Circuital: Album cover

 The album cover is a close-up shot of a Magic eye tube fitted onto vintage radio receivers from the 1930s.
 The purpose of tuning eyes in these radio sets was to help tune a station in at its strongest point on the dial.
 So when the perfect frequency was found, the Magic Tuning Eye would be lit up all the way (like the album cover's).
 The percentage of light shown signified the strength of the signal.
-As mentioned to Rolling Stone magazine by James, the album cover depicting the Magic eye tube was inspired by his own experience of getting Lasik eye surgery, saying: "The whole experience of it is so fucked up, it's somebody slicing your eyeball open and shooting you with a laser."
+As mentioned to Rolling Stone by James, the album cover depicting the Magic eye tube was inspired by his own experience of getting Lasik eye surgery, saying: "The whole experience of it is so fucked up, it's somebody slicing your eyeball open and shooting you with a laser."
 It also inspired James to write the song "Victory Dance."

 Critical reception

 Uncut placed the album at number 35 on its list of "Top 50 albums of 2011".
-It was also named the 9th best album by Clash Magazine, the third best by Paste and KCRW music director as well as 6th on The Record Exchange's best of 2011 lists and the 11th best by Rolling Stone.
-It also was named 14th best album of 2011 by American Songwriter, honorable mention by Glide, 78th best by Popmatters, and 20th best by Mojo.
+It was also named the 9th best album by Clash, the third best by Paste and KCRW's music director and the 11th best by Rolling Stone.
+It also was named 14th best album of 2011 by American Songwriter, honorable mention by Glide, 78th best by PopMatters, and 20th best by Mojo.

 On November 30, 2011, the album received a nomination in the 54th Grammy Awards for Best Alternative Music Album.